mubeenkh4u/RBC-Module-4-School-District-Analysis/README.md

   </tr>
   <tr>
   <td>
-  As we can see from the images above, we have correctly replace the 9th grades of Thomas High School with NaNs.
+  As we can see from the images above, we have correctly replaced the 9th grades of Thomas High School with NaNs.
   </td>
   </tr>
   </table>